- General Instructions

 Otherwise, mail or fax Form 2848 directly to the IRS address according to the Where To File Chart.

-Except as specified below or in other IRS guidance, this power of attorney authorizes the listed representative(s) to request and inspect confidential tax information and to perform all acts (that is, sign agreements, consents, waivers or other documents) that you can perform with respect to matters described in the power of attorney.
+Except as specified below or in other IRS guidance, this power of attorney authorizes the listed representative(s) to inspect and/or receive confidential tax information and to perform all acts (that is, sign agreements, consents, waivers, or other documents) that you can perform with respect to matters described in the power of attorney.
 Representatives are not authorized to endorse or otherwise negotiate any check (including directing or accepting payment by any means, electronic or otherwise, into an account owned or controlled by the representative or any firm or other entity with whom the representative is associated) issued by the government in respect of a federal tax liability.
-Additionally, unless specifically provided in the power of attorney, this authorization does not include the power to substitute or add another representative, the power to sign certain returns, or the power to execute a request for disclosure of tax returns or return information to a third party.
+Additionally, unless specifically provided in the power of attorney, this authorization does not include the power to substitute or add another representative, the power to sign certain returns, the power to execute a request for disclosure of tax returns or return information to a third party, or to access IRS records via an Intermediate Service Provider.
 See Line 5a.
 Additional Acts Authorized, later, for more information regarding specific authorities.

 The power to sign tax returns may only be granted in limited situations.
 See Line 5a.
 Additional Acts Authorized, later, for more information.